greentie12/gameShowApp/README.md

 ### Extra Credit
 * Event listener added on "keydown"
   - break statement added in app.js on line 19 in the event the wrong key was pressed twice

+* App styles have been personalized
+  - @keyframes added in the CSS file on line 35
+  - animation called on the li on line 62
+  - animate class added dynamically in Phrase.js file on line 45